triggermesh/bumblebee/README.md

 **(6)**, **(7)** - finally, Events are passing through the filters of the Target Triggers and being delivered to its destinations - GoogleSheet table and Slack channel in our case.

-At first, this approach may seem a bit cumbersome, but taking into account a number of possible Github [Events](https://docs.github.com/en/free-pro-team@latest/developers/webhooks-and-events/webhook-events-and-payloads) multiplied by the number of possible additional Targets and source/target decoupling starts to make a sense.
+At first, this approach may seem a bit cumbersome, but taking into account a number of possible Github [Events](https://docs.github.com/en/free-pro-team@latest/developers/webhooks-and-events/webhook-events-and-payloads) multiplied by the number of possible additional Targets, decoupling producer from consumer starts to make sense.

 ## Support